 However, there may be situations where direct connection between a PC and the IND570, outside of a network is desired.
-In these situations, each device will need a static IP assigned that meets the addressing criteria shown in Figure D-3.
+In these situations, each device will need a static IP assigned that meets the addressing criteria shown in Figure D-1.
 Refer to Chapter 3, Configuration, for information on programming a static IP address in the terminal.

-An example of how to configure a static IP address and subnet mask in a PC running Microsoft Windows 7 is shown in Figures D-11 through D-14:
+An example of how to configure a static IP address and subnet mask in a PC running Microsoft Windows 7 is shown in Figure D-2 and Figure D-3:

-- 1. Open Network Connections by clicking the Start button , and then clicking Control Panel. - 2.
+- 1. Open Network Connections by clicking the Start button 1, and then clicking 2, and then clicking 2, and then clicking 3, and then clicking 3, and then clicking 4, and then clicking 5, and then clicking 6, and the cl - 2.
 In the search box, type adapter.
 Under Network and Sharing Center, click View network connections. - 3.
 Right-click Local Area Connection, and then click Properties.
 If you're prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
 Click the Networking tab.
 Under This connection uses the following items, click Internet Protocol Version 4 (TCP/IPv4).
 Click Properties.